 Located in the southern end of Baja California, between La Paz and Los Cabos, the Sierra de La Laguna is a very unique region with an extension of 112,437 hectares that includes a mix of rugged mountains, canyons, and vast dry plains.

-Proclaimed a protected biosphere by UNESCO in 1994, the Sierra la Laguna Biosphere Reserve constitutes an area of great biodiversity, it is the only coniferous forest, palm grove, scrub, and pine-oak forests in the state and the only rain forest on the Baja California peninsula.
+Proclaimed a protected biosphere by UNESCO in 1994, the Sierra la Laguna Biosphere Reserve constitutes an area of great biodiversity, it is the only coniferous forest, palm grove, scrub, and pine-oak forest in the state and the only rain forest in the Baja California peninsula.
 (Source)

-This beautiful area with spectacular contrasting landscape attracts visitors from all over the world who wants to explore its narrow trails to hike and camp.
+This beautiful area with spectacular contrasting landscapes attracts visitors from all over the world who want to explore its narrow trails to hike and camp.